nandemonogatari/QuickView-3.0/Release/README.md

 I have no idea how and why half of this works.
 I do not know if this works outside of Windows

-The way the transparency works is it searches for #000000 pixels and makes those transparent (transparent PNG regions included), so basically you can just color what you want to be transparent in black.
+The way the transparency works is it searches for #010000 pixels and makes those transparent (transparent PNG regions included), so basically you can just color what you want to be transparent in #010000 (just "black", aka #000000 doesn't work because titlebar is also considered to be "black").

 **Known issues:**
 ```